 SDN may not be a fit for everyone, but it's definitely going to play a big role in the networks of the future.

-Here's what to expect as you start identifying software-defined networking (SDN) technologies
+Here's what to expect as you start identifying software-defined networking (SDN) technologies that can reduce headaches caused by network management and provide more options for scalability.

 While there are a few minor issues around process and SDN maturity, these are quickly being sorted out since there is so much potential for efficiency gains.